Courtney Allen Curtis

-Courtney Allen Curtis was an American politician who served in the Missouri House of Representatives from 2013 to 2019.
+Courtney Allen Curtis (born April 12, 1981) is an American former politician who served in the Missouri House of Representatives from 2013 to 2018.
 He represented the 73rd District, which includes such north St. Louis County municipalities as Ferguson, Berkeley, Kinloch, Woodson Terrace, St. Ann, Cool Valley, Hazelwood, Normandy, Bridgeton, and Edmundson.

 A native of Ferguson, Missouri, Curtis was a vocal figure during the unrest over the shooting of Michael Brown.

 In 2018 he was sentenced to 21 months in prison for using campaign funds for personal use.

 Early life and career

 Early life and education

 Curtis was born on April 12, 1981, and raised in Florissant, Missouri, graduating from McCluer Senior High School in 1999.
 He attended Columbia College and University of Missouri, where he served as president of the Collegiate 100, a chapter of the 100 Black Men.